-- A. Evaluation of the need for transportation facilities and services based on travel demand. - B. Develop and maintain system planning data and records to be used to support the transportation planning process and related planning/engineering activities. - C. Maintain Highway Functional Classification maps and update as needed support community development and the growing importance of all urban streets and highways. - D. Maintain and update as necessary the Emergency Plan and staff training to provide guidelines and preparedness in responding to incidents and evacuation routes and emergency conditions. - E. Oversee the Traffic Incident Management pre-planning activities and the execution of traffic operation plans for incidents. - F. Complete a wayfinding study for strategy for implementing new and improved signage.
+- A. Evaluation of the need for transportation facilities and services based on travel demand. - B. Develop and maintain system planning data and records to be used to support the transportation planning process and related planning/engineering activities. - C. Maintain Highway Functional Classification maps and update as needed support community development and the growing importance of all urban streets and highways. - D. Maintain and update as necessary the Emergency Plan and staff training to provide guidelines and preparedness in responding to incidents and evacuation routes and emergency conditions. - E. Oversee the Traffic Incident Management pre-planning activities and the execution of traffic operation plans for incidents. - F. Complete a wayfinding study for implementing pedestrian and vehicular signage.